Temple Grafton: History

 It is known as one of the Shakespeare villages.
 William Shakespeare is said to have joined a party of Stratford folk which set itself to outdrink a drinking club at Bidford-on-Avon, and as a result of his labours in that regard to have fallen asleep under the crab tree of which a descendant is still called Shakespeare's tree.
 When morning dawned his friends wished to renew the encounter but he wisely said "No I have drunk with "Piping Pebworth, Dancing Marston, Haunted Hillboro', Hungry Grafton, Dodging Exhall, Papist Wixford, Beggarly Broom and Drunken Bidford" and so, presumably, I will drink no more."
 The story is said to date from the 17th century but of its truth or of any connection of the story or the verse to Shakespeare there is no evidence.
 The hungry ephitet refers to the poverty of the soil.

+It is also known for a passage in the Diocese of Worcester records: an entry for 1582 mentions a marriage license being issued to one William Shaxpere and an Anne Whateley of Temple Grafton.
+The following day, Fulk Sandells and John Richardson, friends of the Hathaway family from Stratford-upon-Avon, signed a surety of £40 as a financial guarantee for the wedding of "William Shagspere and Anne Hathwey," referring to the playwright and poet of the 1590s–1610s, and his wife Anne (née Hathaway), of Shottery.
+This has caused speculation; Temple Grafton is only 5 mi west of Stratford, and it is speculated that Shakespeare may have wished to marry Anne of Temple Grafton, only to be forced to marry Anne Hathaway (who was pregnant) instead.
+There is no other "William Shakespeare" known to have been living in the region at that time.
+Other scholars theorise that "Whateley" is simply a clerical error for "Hathaway;" spelling of English personal names was very variable in the Elizabethan period.
+Hathaway and Shakespeare married shortly after, and remained married until his death in 1616, having three children; there are no other records of Anne Whateley.